-- Any part of your face, particularly the area all over your eyes, mouth and nose, can’t be obscured by jewellery.
+- Any part of your face, particularly the area all over your eyes, mouth, and nose, can’t be obscured by jewelry.
 Rings or studs may not represent any reflection.

-- No matter where you’re from, sunglasses or tinted transition lenses are not authorised.
-Getting your eyes fully visible is the essence to every passport picture.
-That aim is defeated by sunglasses.
+- No matter where you’re from, sunglasses or tinted transition lenses are not authorized.
+Getting your eyes fully visible is the essence of every passport picture.
+Sunglasses defeat that aim.

-- Place If it is up to you wear passport picture glasses on or off, but if you wear them and follow the above rules, ensure that your glasses it’s not at the base of your nose.
-Glasses should be worn and placed at the top, so that eyes can be seen easily to.
+- Place If it is up to you to wear passport picture glasses on or off, but if you wear them and follow the above rules, ensure your glasses it’s not at the base of your nose.
+Glasses should be worn and placed at the top so that eyes can be seen easily too.

 - The frames can’t block your eyes if you already have

-to wear glasses for medicinal purpose and there can’t be any glare from the
+to wear glasses for medicinal purposes, and there can’t be any glare from the

 lenses.
-You have to provide us a medical certificate.
+You have to provide us with a medical certificate.